Hong Kong leader Carrie Lam: Extradition bill is 'dead' | DW | 09.07.2019

 Hong Kong leader Carrie Lam on Tuesday said the extradition bill that sparked massive protests in the city was "dead" and that it had been a "total failure."

 The controversial legislation would have allowed people in Hong Kong to be sent to China to face trial.
-The bill was suspended by Lam last month following clashes between protesters and police at several anti-bill demonstrations.
+The bill was suspended by Lam last month following clashes between protesters and police during several massive anti-bill demonstrations.

 Read more: Hong Kong leader refuses to step down after mass protests